mbest1813/documentation/v2/editions/enterprise/manage.md

 And here is a cURL example of the request:

-    curl local.metarouter.io:8080/cache/set/WRITEKEY -X POST --data "{\"google-analytics\": {\"config\": {\"appId\": \"UA-XXXXXXXX-4\"}}}" -H "Content-type: application/json"
+    curl localhost:8080/cache/set/WRITEKEY -X POST --data "{\"google-analytics\": {\"config\": {\"appId\": \"UA-XXXXXXXX-4\"}}}" -H "Content-type: application/json"

+Or from a file:

+    curl localhost:8080/cache/set/WRITEKEY -X POST --data-binary "@PATH/TO/YOUR-CONFIG-FILE.json" -H "Content-type: application/json"

 #### Step 4: Verify Source Configuration

 You can also make a GET request to Canary to read the existing Source Configuration by the Source's Write Key.
-Simply make a GET request to `local.metarouter.io:8080/cache/get/WRITEKEY` and Canary will respond with a JSON playload it has for that configuration.
+Simply make a GET request to `localhost:8080/cache/get/WRITEKEY` and Canary will respond with a JSON playload it has for that configuration.

 Here is a cURL example of that request:

-    curl local.metarouter.io:8080/cache/get/WRITEKEY
+    curl localhost:8080/cache/get/WRITEKEY

 ### Using our Management Tools
 _NOTE: This is a stub of a future feature.
 Coming Soon._